sbodak/magento2-checkout-custom-form/README.md

 # Magento 2 - Checkout custom form

 ## Overview
-Add custom form fields to Magento 2 checkout.
-The form will appear in first checkout step.
+Add a custom form fields to Magento 2 checkout.
+The form will appear in the first checkout step (shipping step).

-Form data will be set in `quota` table through independent API request: `/V1/carts/mine/set-order-custom-fields`.
-Form is available only for logged in customers.
-After order is placed all data are set in `sales_order` table.
+The form is available for logged in customers and guests.
+After an order is placed all data are set in `sales_order` table.
 Data are still in form after page refreshed, till cart is active.

+Form data will be set in a `quota` table through independent API request:
+- `/V1/carts/mine/set-order-custom-fields` (for logged in customer)
+- `/V1/guest-carts/:cartId/set-order-custom-field`  (for guest)

 ## Compatibility
 - Magento 2.1.x - 2.2.x